shloon/Event-Horizon/Documentation~/EVH_FILE_FORMAT.md

 This section provides guidance on how to work with the EVH file format effectively, offering insights into various methods and tools available for interacting with this data format.

 ### Using the C# API
-For those operating within the Unity framework, the EventHorizon assembly provides a straightforward API to interact with the EVH file format.
-To use this API, include the EventHorizon namespace in your C# script as follows:
+For those operating within the Unity framework, the Event Horizon assembly provides a straightforward API to interact with the EVH file format.
+To use this API, include the `EventHorizon` namespace in your C# script as follows:

 ```csharp
 using EventHorizon;